ConnorS98/ConnorS98/README.md

 <br />

 #### Little About Me
 Hey, I'm Connor!
 I love to program and create new things.
-I've recently discovered a passion for IOS Development and am excited to keep workwing with swift and see where it takes me.
-When I'm not siting around my aprtment I enjoy rockclimbing and going for walks to get some freshe air and look for insperation for new ideas and projects.
+I've recently discovered a passion for iOS development and am excited to keep working with Swift and see where it takes me.
+When I'm not sitting around my apartment I enjoy rock climbing and going for walks to get some fresh air and look for inspiration for new ideas and projects.

-#### Where I am and What I'm doing.
+#### Where I am and what I'm doing.
-- 🔭 I’m currently working on IOS Apps
+- 🔭 I’m currently working on iOS Apps
 - 🌱 I’m currently learning Swift & SwiftUI
-- 💼 I graduated from the University of Wisconsin-Eau Claire with a B.S. in Computer Science Software Engineering
+- 💼 I graduated from the University of Wisconsin-Eau Claire with a B.S. in Computer Science - Software Engineering
 - 💬 Ask me about anything you want to!
 - 📫 How to reach me: Click the mail icon above ⬆️